alisterdsouzaa/alisterdsouzaa/README.md

 - 👋 Hi, I’m @alisterdsouzaa
-- 👀 I’m interested in ...
-Learning Technologies used in industries.
+- 👀 I’m interested in Learning Technologies used in industries & Software Development.
-- 🌱 I’m currently learning ...
-C, C++ and Java.
+- 🌱 I’m currently working at LDRA Technology as a FAE.
 - 📫 How to reach me ...
 You can reach out to me on Twitter : Instagram : LinkedIn : @alisterdsouzaa
 -     My email is : alisterdsouzaa@outlook.com